cheriangeorge/System-Commands-course/Week1.md

   - l : use a long listing format
   - i : print index number of each file (inode)
   - s : shows blocks occupied by each file
+  - 1 : each file name on a separate line
 * ### rm
   - remove a file
 * ### mv